Subhamdas09/Bookstores_Management_System-/README.md

-📚 Online Bookstore Management System
+--📚 Online Bookstore Management System--
 This project is a SQL-based data analysis solution designed for managing an online bookstore.
 It demonstrates how to work with relational databases involving customers, books, and orders to extract actionable business insights.

 📁 Datasets Used